OneZee23/life-track/README.md

 This project went through three design iterations before landing on the simplest possible version:

-- **v1–v5:** Slider 0–10.
+- **v1-v5:** Slider 0-10.
 Users said: *"What's the difference between sleep 7 and sleep 8?"*
-- **v6–v7:** Slider 0–5 with text labels.
+- **v6-v7:** Slider 0-5 with text labels.
 Friend said: *"It looks like something you need to figure out."*
 - **v8:** Binary.
 Tap = did it.
 That's it.

 The insight: **the goal is to build the habit, not measure it.** Success = any progress at all.
-Sleep?
-Did you go to bed on time — yes or no. Exercise?
-Did you move — yes or no. When the habit is formed, then you can go deeper.
+When the habit is formed, then you can go deeper.
 But first — just do it.
 Every day.

 **Personal pain:** Health circumstances made it critical to track 5 areas daily.
 A year of manual journaling proved the concept.
 No app was simple enough.